Combining Preston’s insights with my own research and comments from

 buyers would be interested and the anticipated timeline to acquisition,

-3. The potential exit provides the return you need.
+among other considerations. - The potential exit provides the return you need.
 Every

 potential exit comes with a return calculus based on a combination of